opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 ![](images/checkerboard.png)

-Steps in detail:
+Details Of The Algorithm:
 ----
-1. If the intrinsics are not provided, the calibration procedure starts intrinsics calibration independently for each camera using OpenCV function `calibrateCamera` [see this turorial](https://github.com/opencv/opencv/blob/5.x/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown).
+1. If the intrinsics are not provided, the calibration procedure starts intrinsics calibration independently for each camera using OpenCV function `cv::calibrateCamera` [see this turorial](https://github.com/opencv/opencv/blob/5.x/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown).
 * a.
 If input is a combination of fisheye and pinhole cameras, then fisheye images are calibrated with the default OpenCV calibrate function.
 The reason is that stereo calibration in OpenCV does not support a mix of fisheye and pinhole cameras.
 The following flags are used in this scenario;
 * * i. [#CALIB_RATIONAL_MODEL](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#gga7b31a379c097fb87997d28266762f12fa204766e24f2e413e7a7c9f8b9e93f16c) - it extends default (5 coefficients) distortion model and returns more parameters.
 * * ii. [#CALIB_ZERO_TANGENT_DIST](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#gga7b31a379c097fb87997d28266762f12fa769b5792d4e9c4ae073eaf317aec73ef) - it zeroes out tangential distortion coefficients, since the fisheye model does not have them.